FG-Technologies/tRNA-modification-analysis/README.md

 # tRNA_modifications_analysis
-A pipeline to predicted modified positions within tRNAs using direct tRNA-sequencing data.
+This repository provides a workflow for predicting modified positions within tRNAs using direct tRNA-sequencing.